stuckyhm/gtfs-db/mysql/README.md

 $ ./load.feed.sh -h 127.0.0.1 -u root -p Asdf1234 -d gtfs -f ../nyc-gtfs
 ```

-If you don't to expose your credentials in commandline, you can use an external file.
+If you don't want to expose your credentials to commandline, you can use an external file.
 ```
 $ cat cred.txt
 [mysql]